 Where to stay: Courtyard by Marriott Rochester Downtown

 Start the day with brunch at Jines or The Mad Hatter, then head to Park Avenue for shopping.
-Browse local boutiques such as Parkleigh, Figgy, Salty, Mansawear, and Statement, stopping for tea at The Chai Guy, coffee at Café Sasso, or a scoop from Pittsford Farms Dairy.
+Browse local boutiques such as Parkleigh, Figgy, Salty, and Mansawear, stopping for tea at The Chai Guy, coffee at Café Sasso, or a scoop from Pittsford Farms Dairy.

 Lunch options abound: